4-DS/obj_detect_binary-data_load/README.md

 # Step CV-Pipeline: data_load

 This component of the CV (computer vision) pipeline is responsible for loading data from various sources.
 This component ensures the receipt and preparation of data for further processing and analysis.
-Includes the following steps:
+Includes the following stages:
-- Data Source Selection: This step involves selecting the source from which the data needs to be loaded.
+- Data Source Selection: This stage involves selecting the source from which the data needs to be loaded.
 Sources can be image or video files.
 - Receiving Data: Once a source is selected, operations are performed to retrieve data from the selected source.
 For example, for image or video files, this could be an operation of copying files from disk or loading a dataset from an external source.